I have been a senior citizen for quite a while and I’ve thought of a few gift ideas for seniors that won’t cost my loved ones any money.

 For example, what a great gift it would be if someone would come and rearrange my cabinets to store my most-used items within easy reach.
 The things I use most seemed to be stored the furthest from my reach.
 Other items I stored so low, I often feel a twinge of pain bending to pull out a pot or pan.

-I planned out where everything should go to accommodate my reaching and bending difficulties.
-I listed where each item could be placed for the greatest balance of convenience and efficiency.
+So I carefully planned out where each item could be placed for the greatest balance of convenience and efficiency.
 Now when one of the kids asks me what I want for my birthday, I know just what to tell them.

 - Rearrange cabinets, cupboards and pantries for easiest reach to the most-used items